Movement is Medicine

 Frequently Asked Questions

-Powered by elite-level coaches certified in functional strength training (CFSC), three Bay Area health centers will be offering comprehensive fitness training, reconditioning and personal training virtually and in-person.
+Powered by elite-level coaches certified in functional strength training (CFSC), select Crossover Health centers will be offering virtual fitness training, reconditioning and personal training virtually and in-person.
 Crossover Fitness is a results-driven approach to training that covers every aspect necessary to achieve patient’s goals, whether they involve sports performance, weight loss, or a healthier lifestyle.
 Personal training is designed to integrate closely with our primary care and health coaching teams to improve patient outcomes and help our members reach their health goals.